For those new to this website:

 First: What to AVOID when purchasing cookware

 Given my area of expertise — based on more than a decade of using X-Ray Fluorescence analysis to quantifiably detect and report on metallic toxicants in consumer goods — I am more comfortable advising people on what NOT to buy (e.g. specific items that I have personally tested and found to contain high levels of Lead, and/or Cadmium, Arsenic, or other heavy metals), so I am going to start off with that!
-Continue reading below this list for what I recommend buying, BUT please DO NOT skip reading this section!
+Continue reading below the list for what I recommend buying, BUT please DO NOT skip reading this section!

 - I avoid any and all non-stick coatings — this includes the latest “breakthrough-completely-nontoxic-titanium-based-diamond-finish-nano-ceramic-matrix-blah-blah-blah” (fill-in-the-“miracle” coating-of-the-month) hyped-up coatings found on so many brands and styles of cookware today!
-Check out this link here.
+Check out this link for more on that.

 - I avoid any and all glazed ceramic pans.
-This includes blatantly misleading and dishonest claims — brands or models of pans that are actually glazed, yet insist (via their marketing materials) that somehow they are not glazed (Xtrema; Ceramcor; Mercola, etc.)!
-[Breaking one of these pans in half, quickly reveals that the interior ceramic substrate is finished with a clearly distinct, separate glazed coating on the surface; elemental analysis easily reveals the utter fraudulence/absurdity of many of these so-called “metals-free” pans (as well as the specific levels of each of the many metals found in their various substrates and coatings!)]
-Check out this link here.
+This includes blatantly misleading and dishonest claims — brands or models of pans that are actually glazed, yet insist (via their marketing materials) that somehow they are not glazed (Xtrema, Ceramcor, Mercola, etc.)!
+Breaking one of these pans in half quickly reveals that the interior ceramic substrate is finished with a clearly distinct, separate glazed coating on the surface; elemental analysis easily reveals the utter fraudulence/absurdity of many of these so-called “metals-free” pans (as well as the specific levels of each of the many metals found in their various substrates and coatings!)
+Check out the link here.

 - I avoid any and all enamel-coated metal pots and pans.
-This includes Le Creuset; Staub; Lodge…pans from ANY BRAND that have an enamel coating over metal.
-There ARE some brands who make products in this range that offer some Lead-free options (and Cadmium-free options), but we have learned that we cannot count on these brands to be consistently accountable — with best-practices testing, and continuous monitoring of their manufacturing and supply chains – including lifetime implications – for all the ingredients in their coatings… so it is best to avoid them altogether.
-Check out this link here.
+This includes Le Creuset, Staub, Lodge … pans from ANY BRAND that have an enamel coating over metal.
+There ARE some brands that make products in this range offering some Lead-free options (and Cadmium-free options), but we have learned we cannot count on these brands to be consistently accountable — with best-practices testing, and continuous monitoring of their manufacturing and supply chains.
+This includes lifetime implications for all the ingredients in their coatings … so it is best to avoid them altogether.
+Check out the link here.